acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 Additionally, the Camera Feed option has the ability to provide an overlay on the feed.
 Several colors and layout are provide by default with the module.
 Documented below are a list of the preloaded overlays.

-At this time, it is only for Apple iOS.

 **NOTE**: iPhone 3GS or higher is supported.

 ## Accessing the Acktie Mobile QR Module